Quite free complicated abelian group, PCF and Black Boxes: Black Boxes

 \begin{remark} Why the demand $|u|=k$ in the claim?

 Our problem is: in (A) we promise that the function $g$ gives (for a fixed one $\gamma$) for all $\bar\eta \in \Lambda_\gamma$ the same $u$ whereas in clause (C) this is not the case, in fact, not well defined.
 It is natural then to divide $\Lambda_\gamma$ to $\le 2^{\bold k}$ cases according to the value of $g$, but then it is not clear that clause $(\zeta)$ of (A) holds.
-To avoid this we assume $|u|=k$. \end{remark}
+To avoid this we assume $|u|=k$.
+Maybe \ref{a25}(3) helps but this is not crucial. \end{remark}